 While the tag may have helped you find content by authors you liked, it wasn’t making as significant an impact as Google had hoped.
 So what was Google authorship doing for people?
 And what will it continue to do, if anything?

-Our CEO Garry Grant reached out to Mueller, asking if it would be safe to say that you should remove the Google authorship tag from your current website and if it were at all relevant to keep it.
+Our CEO Garry Grant reached out to Mueller, asking if it would be safe to say that you should remove the Google authorship tag from your current website and if it was relevant to keep it.
 Mueller answered:

-Google authorship will remain, but it will just kind of be there.
+Google authorship will remain, but it will just be there.
 Not doing anything meaningful for anyone (other than for added convenience), but not hurting anyone either.

-Our CEO added that “We have removed the tag as its one more line of unnecessary code on a web page.”
+Our CEO added, “We have removed the tag as it’s one more line of unnecessary code on a web page.”

 While it’s helpful that Google is diligently keeping track of what features people are using, we’re curious to see how authors will react.

 In any case, Google authorship is dead.
-That’s one less thing Internet marketing companies have to worry about.
+So that’s one less thing Internet marketing companies have to worry about.